On the generalized eigenvalue problem in subspace-based excited state methods for quantum computers: Theory

-which requires finding the inverse of the overlap matrix ($\mathbf{S}^{-1}$).
+This process requires finding the inverse of the overlap matrix ($\mathbf{S}^{-\frac{1}{2}}$).
 The second step in this process is solving the new eigenvalue problem.
 Inverting a matrix in the first step in the presence of errors in the $\mathbf{S}$ matrix can be a challenging step, and its accuracy would depend strongly on the condition number of the overlap matrix and the error rates.
-If the condition number of the $\mathbf{S}$ matrix is large, it can become ill-conditioned.
+Conventional knowledge suggests that if the condition number of the $\mathbf{S}$ matrix is large, it can become unstable.

+If the condition number is ``too large'', it can lead to singularities as seen in many other studies on classical and quantum algorithms.
+Quantum algorithms are especially vulnerable because, while classical computers work at numerical accuracy of $\sim$10$^{-16}$, even perfect quantum computers will always have statistical sampling errors that are inherent in quantum computation.
+In prior studies, many efforts have been made to solve the problem of singularities in generalized eigenvalue equations.
+Several practical methods have been employed for solving such problems, including the thresholding method~\cite{epperly2022theory}, the deflation method~\cite{hemmatiyan2018excited,hemmatiyan2019unraveling,greenman2008electronic,mazziotti2003extraction}, and the shift method~\cite{hemmatiyan2018excited,hemmatiyan2019unraveling,greenman2008electronic,mazziotti2003extraction}, with thresholding as the most common choice for quantum algorithms.
+The thresholding technique involves re-projecting the Hamiltonian in a reduced subspace of eigenvectors of the overlap matrix, with corresponding eigenvalues greater than a threshold.